-Both systems are openly standardiszed and their specifications are freely and completely available for all to implement encoder/transmitter and receiver equipment; there is no undisclosed or restricted intellectual property (IP) owned by individual companies and organizations.
+Both systems are openly standardised and their specifications are freely and completely available for all to implement encoder/transmitter and receiver equipment; there is no undisclosed or restricted intellectual property (IP) owned by individual companies and organizations.
 Broadcasters and receiver manufacturers can rely on the current as well as future availability of concurrent and independent implementations.

 As with all modern standards, both the DAB and DRM systems include IP license cost, to grant revenue from commercial equipment sales to those who originally developed the technology.
 This cost is taken care of by manufacturers and thus invisible to broadcasters and operators of transmitter equipment and receiver buyers.
 All license costs are handled in the form of a one-time payment; there are no running IP royalties for broadcasters and transmitter operators independent of the number of services deployed or system features.
 License pools have been set up to offer a convenient and reliable one-stop license handling for manufacturers.